FRex/zipsavings/README.md

-option all three will have correct unpacked sizes, correct saved amount and saved percent, etc. To analyze both `xz`/`7z` and `gzip` but print out only information about `gzip` files (so the totals are unaffected and the list uncluttered) the option `----whitelist-type gzip` can be used.
+option all three will have correct unpacked sizes, correct saved amount and saved percent, etc. To analyze both `xz`/`7z` and `gzip` but print out only information about `gzip` files (so the totals are unaffected and the list uncluttered) the option `--whitelist-type gzip` can be used.
 See the example use of it below in examples section.
 Beware of the (very slim) chance of false positive if unrelated file has such unpacked size that is same modulo 2^32 to one of the `gzip` files.